mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 belts and outer system are common but not well-substantiated.

 WORLD DATA

 Avastan is an inhospitable world habitable only with the aid of a respirator and cold weather clothing.
-The planet is tilted nearly 90 degrees on its axis, leaving its polar regions in daylight or night- time for half an Avastan year of 50 standard days.
+The planet is tilted nearly 90 degrees on its axis, leaving its polar regions in daylight or night-time for half an Avastan year of 50 standard days.
 The extremes of temperature during these long periods of light and dark, locally referred to as 'Summerbright' and 'Winterdark', leave the polar regions on average warmer than the equator.
 The Great Northern Sea